-Alan Liu is Professor in the English Department at the University of California, Santa Barbara, and an affiliated faculty member of UCSB’s Media Arts & Technology graduate program.
+Alan Liu is Distinguished Professor in the English Department at the University of California, Santa Barbara, and an affiliated faculty member of UCSB’s Media Arts & Technology graduate program.
 Previously, he was on the faculty of Yale University’s English Department and British Studies Program.

 He began his research in the field of British romantic literature and art.
 His first book, Wordsworth: The Sense of History (Stanford Univ.
 Press, 1989), explored the relation between the imaginative experiences of literature and history.
 In a series of theoretical essays in the 1990s, he explored cultural criticism, the “new historicism,” and postmodernism in contemporary literary studies.
 In 1994, when he started his Voice of the Shuttle Web site for humanities research, he began What is the relation between the seductions of literature and of information?to study information culture as a way to close the circuit between the literary or historical imagination and the technological imagination.
 In 2004, he published his The Laws of Cool: Knowledge Work and the Culture of Information (Univ. of Chicago Press).
 In 2008, he also published from Univ. of Chicago Press his Local Transcendence: Essays on Postmodern Historicism and the Database.